Private firm skeptical of East Palestine testing

-The president of the environmental firm Justin Johnston says he’s been in the village since the controlled burn.
+The president of the environmental firm Justin Johnston told NewsNation that he’s been in the village since the controlled burn.
 He says his tests have discovered low levels of six possible carcinogens that the EPA did not detect.

 According to the National Institute of Occupational Safety and Health, there is no safe level for exposure to these types of chemicals.
 Some chemicals may have been at the site before the derailment.